Even with yellow leaves, your sweet pea plant can be salvaged.

 How to revive?

-If you notice the container isn’t enough for plant roots, repot the sweet peas plant to bigger container.
+If you notice the container isn’t enough for plant roots, repot the sweet peas plant to a bigger container.

 6. Growing Soil